Hamna-Munir/OOP_In_Python/11_OOP_Project_Practice/01_Bank_Account_System/README.md

 ```

 ### 5️⃣ Open in Browser
-Once executed, Streamlit will display a local URL such as:
+After running the command, Streamlit will open the app in your default web browser at a local address such as:
 ```
 http://localhost:8501/
 ```